-Now, let’s get onto the publishers.
-Keep in mind that the following is only a summary list of some of the best children’s book publishers, and that many more exist.
+Now, let’s get onto the children’s book publishers.
+Keep in mind that the following is only a summary list of some of the best children’s book publishers and that many more exist.
 I do hope that one of these choices suits your publishing needs perfectly!

 With offices around the world and prominent publishing houses in both the US and the UK, Bloomsbury Books is a top contender for children’s book publishing.
 Established in 1986, Bloomsbury has many popular children’s book authors across every age group.
 Their YA fiction has grown increasingly popular, their authors often topping the New York Times Bestseller list.